JetBrains/kotlin-multiplatform-dev-docs/topics/tools/recommended-ides.md

 [Android Studio](https://developer.android.com/studio) is another stable solution for Kotlin Multiplatform.

-On macOS with Android Studio Narwhal 2025.1.1 (currently at RC 1), you can install the [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) that provides basic launching and debugging capabilities for iOS apps, preflight environment checks, and other helpful KMP functionality.
+On macOS with Android Studio Narwhal 2025.1.1, you can install the [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) that provides basic launching and debugging capabilities for iOS apps, preflight environment checks, and other helpful KMP functionality.